 - Parental approval

 Parents are considered more experienced and mature than us in the game of love and life.
-No matter what the age is, they act as the critical eye for our decisions, especially when it comes to love.
+No matter what the age difference in age gap relationships is, they act as the critical eye for our decisions, especially when it comes to love.
 Since they are not emotionally and romantically in love with the intended spouse, they seek to guide a relationship checking the person thoroughly.

 Due to scrutiny, rejection of your lover may negate your fantasies.
 The factors they are considering why it is a no-no with that person could be very important.
 Other times, it could be based on personal biases.
-Focusing on the life stage will determine if you are accepting such bias.
+Focusing on the life stage will determine if you are accepting such bias against age gap relationships.

-More common of personal bias is coupled with significant age differences.
+More common of personal bias is coupled with significant age gap relationships.
 The age difference comes to them as a red flag.
 The antennae are turned on.

-Since the age preferences of the average parent are between the range of two to three years- bringing someone quite older, even if it is five years could make them worried, thinking of potential age-related issues to be encountered.
+Since the age preferences of the average parent are between the range of two to three years in non age gap relationships- bringing someone quite older, even if it is five years could make them worried, thinking of potential age-related issues to be encountered.

-First, hear out your family and friends' concerns.
+First, hear out your family and friends’ concerns about age gap relationships.
 Although it might be difficult, do your best to listen carefully and respond calmly.
-Don't meet them with criticism or defensiveness.
+Don’t meet them with criticism or defensiveness.

 Next, ask yourself as honestly as you can if any of their concerns valid.
 Even if you don’t think so, it’s important to make sure your loved ones feel heard.
 Respond to their questions, provide clarity, and express your feelings (sadness, anger, etc.) as well as your need for support going forward.